TheArmWar/ArmWar/README.md

 ## Application

-This project is a simple web application that allows to demonstrate how the application should communicate with the controller.
+This project is a simple web application that communicates with the controller backend to move the Arm.

 ### Dependencies

-- node
+- node 20.0.0
-- npm
+- npm 9.6.4

 ### Recommended IDE Setup